Subhashhari/Particle_simulator/README.md

 ## Acknowledgements

-We would like to express our gratitude to the Prof. Vivek Yadav, Prof. Ajay Bakre and the TAs for resolving our doubts and errors during the development of the project.
+We would like to express our gratitude to Prof. Vivek Yadav, Prof. Ajay Bakre and the TAs for resolving our doubts and errors during the development of the project.

 - **Libraries and Tools**